BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 In his paper *What is Artificial Intelligence?* {% cite mccarthy:1998 %} published in 2004, [*John McCarthy*](https://www.artificial-solutions.com/blog/homage-to-john-mccarthy-the-father-of-artificial-intelligence) stated:

 >[Artificial intelligence] is the science and engineering of making intelligent machines, especially intelligent computer programs.
-It is related to the similar task of using computers to understand human intelligence, but AI does not have to confine itself to methods that are biologically observable.
+It is related to the similar task of using computers to understand human intelligence, but AI does not have to confine itself to methods that are biologically observable. -- *John McCarthy*

 In his definition, we do not find any explanation of what he actually means by *intelligence* which is unfortunate.
 *[Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing)*, the father of computer science, gave us at least some criteria at hand.